How to Give Later

 An alternative is to name the Madison Community Foundation as beneficiary of your retirement assets and complete a Legacy Letter of Understanding outlining your desires to either create a new fund or add to an existing fund.

 For more information, contact Amy Overby, Vice President, Donor Engagement, at (608) 232-1763.

 A charitable gift annuity (CGA) is a simple agreement between a donor and the foundation.
 In exchange for a tax-deductible gift of assets, typically cash or stock, we promise to pay you a guaranteed lifetime income.
 An annuity may be created for one or two people, and payments may begin immediately or can be deferred to a later time.
 You designate the remainder of the annuity to an existing endowment fund at the foundation or to establish a new endowment.

 You must be at least 60 years old to qualify for a CGA with the foundation, and payment ratesare especially favorable for older individuals.
 You receive significant tax benefits, including an immediate charitable tax deduction, and a portion of each income payment is considered a tax-free return of principal.

 A CGA can be created with an initial minimum gift of $10,000 if the remainder will benefit an existing foundation endowment.
 An initial minimum gift of $30,000 can be used to create an annuity with the remainder designated to a new endowment fund.

-For more information about charitable gift annuities, contact Ann Casey, Vice President, Finance and Planned Giving, at (608) 232-1763.
+For more information about charitable gift annuities, contact Ann Casey, Vice President, Finance and Operations, at (608) 232-1763.

 Download a CGA Brochure